 Statements may be amended at any time.
 You are only required to amend the schedule that needs to be revised.
 It is not necessary to amend the entire filed form.
 Obtain amendment schedules at www.fppc.ca.gov.

-There is no provision for filing deadline extensions unless the filer is under active military duty.
+There is no provision for filing deadline extensions unless the filer is serving in active military duty.
 (Regulation 18723)

 Statements of 30 pages or less may be faxed by the deadline as long as the originally signed paper version is sent by first class mail to the filing official within 24 hours.